10 Lipstick Mistakes You Need to Stop Making

 Lining them way outside your natural lip line

 What’s worse than neglecting lip liner is applying it incorrectly.
 While subtle liner can work to play up your pout, overdrawn liner can quickly turn into a Joker resemblance.
 For a gorgeous silhouette that isn’t blaringly obvious, dot concealer to the outer edges of your lips, then use a small concealer brush to blend it in.
 Afterwards, draw the lip lining ever so slightly outside your natural lips.
 Try dabbing some highlighting shadow to the center of your bottom lip after putting on your lipstick to make it look even fuller (trust us, it works wonders).
-Check out these nine beauty tricks to fake fuller lips.

 Applying too much gloss